EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

 key.
 That key is personal and must be unique for each combination of user and machine (see [files#AES-key](files.md#AES-key)).

+The length of the AES key is 128 bit.

 ## Encryption

 All the packets are encrypted using an AES key, the same used for